JuliusWallblom/astral/packages/cli/README.md

-# Onlook CLI
+# Astral CLI
-A command line interface for Onlook.
+A command line interface for Astral.

 This package contains the following functionality

 - [x] Setting up your project
 - [X] Install template projects
 - [ ] Auto generate component library
-- [ ] Migrating your Onlook configuration
+- [ ] Migrating your Astral configuration

 ### How to use